dhruvjaink07/khata-book/QR_IMPLEMENTATION.md

 1. Sign in with Google
 2. In Settings, click "Share QR" in the Account Sharing section
 3. Show generated QR code to person you want to invite
-4. QR code expires in 10 minutes
+4. QR code expires in 30 days

 ### To Join Account:
 1. Sign in with Google